clairs256/TCs-and-Argo-floats/README.md

 There are also code sections which remove duplicates (the above doesn't consider if the argo match is a duplicate) and produces plots of temperature v depth data and maps of TC tracks and mooring locations.

-This is pretty rough so far.
+This is pretty rough so far and the code is set up in sections (for problem solving as I go).
 No QC flags have been applied yet